 - Consider a dress code for the school, if parents request it.

 - Parents are eligible for seats on the LSC of the school their children attend, as are members of each school’s community, and the teachers and non-teaching staff from the school.
 LSC members cannot be employees of Chicago Public Schools nor can relatives of the principal be eligible to serve on the LSC of that principal’s school.
 Each LSC is made up of six parents, two community members, two teachers, one non-teacher staff member and the school’s principal.
 LSCs are accountable to the voters in their school community through elections every two years.

 Nicole Hasan (parent representative)- Chair

 Taylor Muzzy (parent representative)

 Roy Walker (parent representative)

 Seth Thompson (community representative)

 Wayne Janik (community representative)

 Parent, community, teacher and non-teaching staff representatives serve a two-year term beginning July 1 after each election and ending June 30 two years later.
-The most recent election was held in the spring of 2016; the current LSC Members’ terms will expire in June 2018.
+Due to Covid-19, the LSC election was postponed until November 2020 and the new LSC will started their term in January 2021.